 Statutory receivables are considered to have low credit risk, taking into account the counterparty's credit rating, risk of default and capacity to meet contractual cash flow obligations in the near term.
 As the result, the Authority does not estimate any credit risk associated with its statutory receivables for the 12 month period.
-No loss allowance recognised at 30 June 2018 under AASB 139.
-No additional loss allowance required upon transition into AASB 9 on 1 July 2018.
+No loss allowance has been recognised.